Emil209/Portfolio/ThePortfolio/README.txt

 The game was made in Unity.
 All assets (except sound assets) were made from scratch.

 My role in the project was to implement the Enemy AI, develop a line of sight algorithm and designing most of the level.
 I was also considered the unofficial project manager for my acts within the team.

-The algorithm:

-If you are interested in seeing code I have produced, look inside the "Scripts" folder inside the "LineOfSightAlgorithm" folder.
-The "Scripts" folder contains C# scripts of the top-down line of sight algorithm I developed for the game.
-There is also a powerpoint presentation inside the "LineOfSightAlgorithm" folder with an explenation on how the algorithm works.
-A png-file with an UML representation of the scripts and their relations to eachother is also present in the folder.
-In the "StaticEdgeScript" file is a description on how you can use the algorithm in your unity project!

-You can contact me by email at Emil209@hotmail.com
-Or you can reach me on my cellphone at 0734323558.